 In addition, Year 9 students have the opportunity to apply for an exchange with either a school in Melbourne, Australia or Kandy, Sri Lanka.
-Those St. Aidan's students travelling to Australia do so for four weeks in the Spring term and the Australians return for four weeks during the Summer term.
-Those students participating in the Sri Lankan exchange spend 2 weeks in Sri Lanka in the Spring term before the Sri Lankans visit the UK the following Autumn term.
+Those St. Aidan's students travelling to Australia do so for four weeks in the Spring Term and the Australians return for four weeks during the Summer Term.
+Those students participating in the Sri Lankan exchange spend 2 weeks in Sri Lanka in the Spring Term before the Sri Lankans visit the UK the following Autumn Term.
+Year 9 students are also invited to take part in the Junior Band residential in York.